Top 9 AI Productivity Tools for Digital Workflow Management

 • Content generation – Draft emails, articles, or agendas from a short prompt.

-• Text rewriting – Change tone, shorten or expand writing, or simplify complex wording.
+• Text rewriting – Change tone, shorten or expand writing, or simplify complex wording for different writing styles.

 • Translation – Convert text into multiple languages without leaving the app.

-• Idea support – Suggest outlines, brainstorm lists, or create starter drafts.
+• Idea support – Suggest outlines, brainstorm lists, or create starter drafts for content creation.

 • Summarization – Produce summaries for long documents or articles.